THE LIST: scroll down also LINKS & BOOKS

 BREAKTHROUGHS DURING DREAMS

-Notes: I constantly hear that the
+Notes: I constantly hear the above problem being dismissed; that the

 number of breakthroughs from crackpots is relatively tiny, or that

 with this.
 After all, the number of uneducated crazy people is enormous,

-but this has little impact on the statistics

-regarding new ideas in professional
+but this has little impact on number of new ideas in professional

 science.
-It's not honest to ask how many crazy ideas are
+It's not honest to simply ask how many crazy ideas are

 actually crazy.
-Instead ask how many CRAZY FUNDING
+Instead ask how many crazy funding proposals from

 I'm guessing that the number is quite low.
 Perhaps the number of

-higher than the number of genuinely crazy research projects.
+higher than the number of genuinely stupid research projects.
+(In that

 So, if you're going to dismiss or scoff at some crazy idea without

-bothering to first take an unbiased look ...at
+bothering to first give it a chance and taking an unbiased look ...at

 Arrhenius (ion chemistry)

 Astronomers thought that gravity alone is important in solar systems, in galaxies, etc. Alfven's idea that plasma physics is of equal or greater importance to gravity was derided for decades.

 John L. Baird (television camera)

 When the first television system was demonstrated to the Royal Society (British scientists,) they scoffed and ridiculed, calling Baird a swindler.

 Robert Bakker (fast, warm-blooded dinosaurs)

 Everyone knows that dinosaurs are like Gila monsters or big tortoises: large, slow, and intolerant of the cold.
-And they're all colored olive
+And they're all colored olive drab too! :)

 Bardeen & Brattain (transistor)

-ridiculed, but their boss W. Shockley nixed their idea for a non-FET "crystal triode" device.
+Not ridiculed, but their boss W. Shockley nixed their idea for a non-FET "crystal triode" device.
 When they started investigating it, he made them stop.
 They were supposed to be working on FETs instead.